 Many of us are familiar with a concept know as Security by Obscurity.
-The term has quite negative connotations within the infosec community-- often for the wrong reasons.
-There's little debate about whether security by obscurity is bad; this is true because it means the secret being hidden is the key to the entire system's security.
+The term has negative connotations within the infosec community—usually for the wrong reason.
+There’s little debate about whether security by obscurity is bad; this is true because it means the secret being hidden is the key to the entire system’s security.

-Obscurity itself, however, when added to a system that already has decent controls in place, is not necessarily a bad thing.
-In fact, when done right, obscurity can be a strong addition to an overall approach.
+When added to a system that already has decent controls in place, however, obscurity not only doesn’t hurt you but can be a strong addition to an overall security posture.

 An example of security by obscurity is when someone has an expensive house outfitted with the latest alarm system, but they keep the key and alarm code in the planter box next to the front door.
 This is security by obscurity because if anyone knows the secret, i.e. that the key and code are stored in the planter, then the security of the entire system is compromised.